 Treating the water through ultrafiltration membranes removes any residual suspended solids, colloidal matter and high molecular weight organics in the feed water, achieving the low and consistent silt density index (SDI) required for RO operation.
 QUA’s Q-SEP ultrafiltration membranes provide superior quality and performance at a lower footprint and capital expenditure.

-The subsequent high recovery RO consistently achieves 94% recovery, and the product water is subsequently treated by UV and ozone to remove any residual chemical oxygen demand (COD) and impurities.
-The final step of the scheme is Vacuum Degasification which is required to achieve the Oxygen limit of <100 ppb in the final product water.
+he subsequent high recovery RO consistently achieves 94% recovery, and the product water is subsequently treated by UV and ozone to remove any residual chemical oxygen demand (COD) and impurities.
+The final step of the scheme is Vacuum Degasification, which is required to achieve the Oxygen limit of <100 ppb in the final product water.
 This project utilizes Once Through Steam Generator (OTSG) boilers to produce the steam required to inject heavy oil wells.
-The solution produces 3,750 GPM (5.4 MGD) of boiler feed water, which is required for steam production for operations at Lower Fars.
+The solution produces 1,507 m3/hr (9 x 167 m3/hr) of high-quality ultrafiltration permeate, which is further treated in a two-pass reverse osmosis system to deliver high-quality permeate water, which is required for steam production for operations.

 This water treatment plant has proven that achieving high recovery (~94%) even in an extremely challenging application is not a pipe dream but a reality and that high recovery reverse osmosis is a viable, sustainable and affordable technology that enables municipal wastewater to recycle and reuse to produce boiler feed water.